 Welcoming & Inclusive Community

 The City of Brooks is proud to present the 2017 - 2020 City of Brooks Welcoming and Inclusive Communities Partnership Plan (PDF).
 The City of Brooks is committed to building a welcoming and inclusive community and workplace that helps sustain a cultural atmosphere that all residents can enjoy.
-The Plan outlines a specific Action Plan to address the Canadian Coalition of Municipalities Against Racism and Discrimination’s (CMARD) ten Common Commitments.
+The Plan outlines a specific Action Plan to address the Canadian ’ (CCIM) ten Common Commitments.
 It also provides a three year strategic focus on how the City of Brooks can become more welcoming and inclusive.

-The City of Brooks Welcoming and Inclusive Communities Partnership Plan is closely based on CMARD’s toolkit (PDF) which is used to provide practical information to support the work of municipalities and their partners in strengthening their local initiatives and policies against racism and discrimination.
+The City of Brooks Welcoming and Inclusive Communities Partnership Plan is closely based on CCIM’s resources which is used to provide practical information to support the work of municipalities and their partners in strengthening their local initiatives and policies for inclusive municipalities.

 Newell Regional Expo